vaginessa/dns-wiki/HOWTO-Report-Bug.md

 ###### How do I capture my logcat?
-* This is VERY important especially for any crashes.
-To do this I recommend an application like ['aLogCat'](https://play.google.com/store/apps/details?id=org.jtb.alogcat&hl=de) which is free in the Android Market.
-The most important part of the logcat are when plex first starts and logs around the time when your problem occurred.
+* This is **VERY important especially for any crashes**.
+To do this I recommend an application like ['aLogCat'](https://play.google.com/store/apps/details?id=org.jtb.alogcat&hl=de) or [Catlog](https://play.google.com/store/apps/details?id=com.nolanlawson.logcat&feature=search_result#?t=W251bGwsMSwxLDEsImNvbS5ub2xhbmxhd3Nvbi5sb2djYXQiXQ..) which is totally free available on Google Play Store.
+Both of these programs can dump their logs to a txt file, which is very useful for debugging.
+Or, you can do it in terminal emulator.
+The most important part of the logcat are when AFWall+ first starts and logs around the time when your problem occurred.
 Generally it's a good idea to just capture the whole thing and attach that as discussed when reporting your issue.
-The logcat is only 64k big - so you have to act quickly after a problem occurs - this is a google Android not Plex limitation.
+The logcat is only 64Kb big (adb logcat -g) - so you have to act quickly after a problem occurs - this is a Google Android OS limitation.

+###### Logcat step-by-step (through Terminal Emulator)
+Type _su_ and hit enter before you run the logcat command!

+The code for logcat to output to a file is:
+> logcat > name of problem.txt

+You can also do:
+> logcat -f name of problem.txt

+How I prefer to do it is this way:
+> logcat -v long > name of problem.txt

+Logcat will be saved under:
+> /dev/log/[system]

+If you want the log on your sdcard type this:
+> logcat -d -f /sdcard/name of problem.txt *:V

+With the -v flag & the long argument, it changes output to long style, which means every line of logcat will be on its own line. -f tell it where to save the log to and -d makes it dump the logcat.

+**Important:** When outputting to a file, you will see a newline, but nothing printed, this is normal.
+To stop logcat from writing to a file, you need to press _ctrl+c_.

 ######  Sending bug report